thecmdrunner/remotion-gtts-template/README.md

 ## PROBLEMS TO FIX:

 1. Must kill the express server after render finishes.

-Welcome to your TTS Remotion project!
+2. Doesn't work in codespaces because `audioserver` URL is `localhost:PORT`

 ## Get Started

-1. Create Firebase Project
+1. Create a Firebase Project
    ![Create project](./assets/firebase-create.png)

 2. Go to Project Settings.
 In the "General" tab, go to "Your apps" section and register a "Web App".